-Five talented young performers have been awarded Kiwi Music Scholarships to continue their musical development.
+Four talented young performers—baritone Jonathan Eyers, tenor Manase Latu, soprano Sophie Sparrow and pianist Siyu Sun—have been awarded Kiwi Music Scholarships to continue their musical development.

-Chair of the Selection Committee, Peter Walls, said the standard of applicants was very high this year.
+Chair of the selection committee, Peter Walls, said the standard of applicants was again very high this year.

 “These are some of the finest young musicians this country has produced in recent years.
 I know they will embrace the opportunities the Kiwi Music Scholarship offers.
 The panel members and I will follow their future careers with great interest and high expectations.”

 The Kiwi Music Scholarship was established in 2009 by Mr Sven Stenbäck in memory of his wife Maida Stenbäck née Saunders, a New Zealander who loved classical music.
 Funding for the scholarship is made available through the Kiwi Music Scholarship Trust.